Yukgaejang is a hearty, spicy beef soup made with shredded beef, lots of scallions and other vegetables. Perfect soup for cold days ahead!

 - Add the gosari and 4 cups of water to a small pot.
 Boil over medium heat, covered, until tender.
 Mine only took about 30 minutes, but the time can vary significantly depending on gosari.
 Turn the heat off and let it cool in the cooking water.
 When ready to use, rinse in cold water and drain.
 Cut into 4-inch lengths, removing tough ends of the stems, if any.
 (See note 1.)

-- In a large pot, bring the meat, onion, optional radish, and garlic to a boil in 14 cups of water (see note 2 for other broth options).
+- In a large pot, bring the meat, onion, and optional radish, to a boil in 14 cups of water (see note 2 for other broth options).
 Reduce the heat to medium, and skim off the scum.
 Boil, covered, until the meat is tender enough for shredding, about 1 hour.
 Pull a string of meat off and check the tenderness.
 Let the meat cool a bit in the cooking liquid.
 Discard the vegetables, reserving the stock in the pot.
 Spoon off any visible fat.
 The broth should be about 7 to 8 cups.

 - When the meat is cool enough to handle, shred into about 3 to 4-inch strips.